nathanjhood/OrfanidisBiquad/README.md

 *The blue macros perform a memory allocation as part of their operation, in case you were curious.
 This is useful for thread safety, which we have also somewhat considered within the pseudo-code (and indeed test plugin) that follows.*

-Now I shall use a combination of visuals and pseudo-code to re-create and further investigate our various transformations available within the test plugin.
+Now I shall use a combination of visuals and pseudo-code as presented above to re-create and further investigate our various transformations available within the test plugin.

 # Direct Form I;